ab5tract/new_media/thesis/big_moma.md

 ## Attributes of Process ##

 Process is reflective.
 It's outputs reflect its inputs.
 Additionally, process reconfigures the metapotential in any given system.
 It's reflectivity, then, has material effect.
-As it reflects the inputs into the outputs, the outputs in turn reflect new (or else simply different) potentials back into the landscape which receives input.
+As it reflects the inputs into the outputs, the outputs in turn reflect new (or else simply different) potentials back into the _context_ which is the reciprocal contact point in which the processes began.
+This language is extrapolative into any set of intersections.
+This paper considers just the subset of human-digital recipricity, and within the relatively static domain of typesetting.

 A new configuration of metapotential in any system results in the reconfiguration of (all) other systems as well.
 This fact reflects the _fractal_ nature of process--there is a degree of non-reducibility inherent in any (description of?) process.